SamVadidar/RGBT/Datasets/README.md

 ## CVC-09:
     Specification:
         Published on 2014
-        Day-Night, FIR Only, FramesNeg-FramesPos available
+        Day-night, fir only, FramesNeg-FramesPos available
-        Pedestrian Only
+        Pedestrian only
-        2 Sets: The first set contains 5990 frames and the second 5081, divided in training and testing sets each sequence.
+        2 Sets: the first set contains 5990 frames and the second 5081, divided in training and testing sets each sequence.
         Frame format is png, therefore I assume that they are 8-bit

-## Multispectral Image Recognition:
+## Multispectral image recognition:
     Specification:
         Published on 2017
-        FIR-MIR-NIR-Visible, Label in xml and txt format for each sensor xml has additional info. such as truncated, crowd, and not normalized cordinates Paper is hard to find for more details about the dataset!
+        FIR-mir-nir-visible, Label in xml and txt format for each sensor xml has additional info. such as truncated, crowd, and not normalized cordinates Paper is hard to find for more details about the dataset!
-        Labels (.txt format) are same as Annotation_ConvertedSummarized but in yolo format ir_label.py is available to convert xml to txt (yolo format) noAnnotationsList.txt contains the images without labels
+        Labels (.txt format) are same as Annotation_ConvertedSummarized but in yolo format ir_label.py is available to convert xml to txt (yolo format) noAnnotationslist.txt contains the images without labels
         7512 images in total for each sensor

 ## OTCBVS:
-    Dataset 01: Pedestrian, above long shot
+    Dataset 01: pedestrian, above long shot
-    Dataset 03: Pedestrian, above long shot
+    Dataset 03: pedestrian, above long shot

 Master thesis has to be: